-In addition to Rule G7 and G25 an applicant must be in possession of an MTech:

-Consumer Science: Food and Nutrition or equivalent.
+In addition to Rule G7 and G25 an applicant must be in possession of an MTech: Consumer Science: Food and Nutrition or equivalent.
+(Approved by Senate Rules Comm wef 2014/10)

 In accordance with Rule G5, there is a limitation on the number of students that can be accepted in this programme.